“What is the best way can I spend my campaign dollars – and my time – to reach voters?”

 - Knock on doors in neighborhoods where there is an upcoming meet and greet

-- Event setup (preferably 2 people to be able to setup overlapping events)
+- Event advance (preferably 2 people to be able to setup overlapping events)

 - Gets to event early to help the host setup.